mviniciusca/warriorfolio/README.md

 - Receive messages from the website
 - Read, edit, add to favorite and delete messages

-## Work in progress

-- Ability to write or reply messages

 ## Installation
 1. Clone the repository using `git clone`